 So when Jonathan went home for one of his winter breaks, he asked his father for forgiveness and forgave his father.
 They also exchanged hugs—which is a big deal in Japanese culture—and said “I love you” to each other.

-After graduating from high school in Malaysia, Jonathan did a degree in pastoral ministry at Moody Bible Institute in Chicago, then a Masters’ in pastoral leadership at Moody Theological Seminary.
-He also met his wife, Kennedi at Moody Bible Institute.
+After graduating from high school in Malaysia, Jonathan did a degree in pastoral ministry at a Bible Institute in Chicago, then a Masters’ in pastoral leadership at a Bible Seminary.
+He met his wife, Kennedi at the Bible Institute.
 They now have two daughters, Kaede and Anna.

-Today, Jonathan serves as a pastoral staff at Troy First Baptist Church in Missouri, USA, where he counsels couples with marital problems and students with depression.
+Today, Jonathan serves as a pastoral staff at a church in Missouri, USA, where he counsels couples with marital problems and students with depression.
 He is also pursuing a doctorate in biblical counselling.
 All his siblings also returned to the faith, and now serve as pastors, missionaries, or professors at a Christian seminary.
 Their father also came to know Christ five years ago.

 Jonathan attributes a large part of who he is today to his mother, who never gave up on the family.
 “My mother was so faithful and persistent.
 Christ was evident in her, not just on her lips but also in her deeds,” he says.
 “From the lifestyle that she led, it was very obvious that Christ is center of all things in her.”